 The leaders know what they value.
 They recognize the advantages of ethical behavior.
 The best leaders know their values and ethics in their leadership plans and actions.

-If the leadership of the company has ethical corporate behavior and moral expectations, but if leaders fail to live in their published code, they become an organization.
+If the leadership of the company has ethical corporate behavior and moral expectations, but if leaders fail to live to their published code, they become an organization.
 Displaying ethical behavior leaders strongly influence the actions of others.

-Why ethical behavior in business
+Why ethical behavior is necessary in business?

 Ethical behavior can help your business build customer loyalty, avoid legal problems, and attract and retain talented employees, as ethical behavior in marketing, or in any other area.